CodingWithTim/CodingWithTim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Member of Technical Staff at xAI, on the Grok post-training team.
+I am a Member of Technical Staff at xAI, on Grok post-training.

-Before xAI, I was an EECS undergrad at UC Berkeley, where I was fortunated to work with [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) and [Joseph E. Gonzalez](https://people.eecs.berkeley.edu/~jegonzal/).
-During my undergrad, I spent a year full-time at Nexusflow as part of the LLM post-training team working with [Banghua Zhu](https://people.eecs.berkeley.edu/~banghua/) and [Jiantao Jiao](https://people.eecs.berkeley.edu/~jiantao/).
-I also part-timed at Google AI Research as a student researcher where I worked on reasoning.
+Previously, I was an EECS undergraduate at UC Berkeley, where I was fortunated to work with [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) and built [LMArena](https://lmarena.ai/).
+During my undergrad, I also spent a year full-time at Nexusflow as part of the LLM post-training team, collaborating with [Banghua Zhu](https://people.eecs.berkeley.edu/~banghua/) and [Jiantao Jiao](https://people.eecs.berkeley.edu/~jiantao/).
+Additionally, I briefly worked as a student researcher at Google AI Research, focusing on reasoning.

-My research interests involve fundamental problems in training large models, more capable and reliable models, and solving superintelligence.
+I am interested in fundamental problems in training large models, building more capable and reliable models, and solving superintelligence.